 Challenge #1: Marketing, sales, and technical teams aren’t aligned on key messaging

-When stakeholders aren’t all on the same page, it makes it impossible to get messaging and content right.
-A misaligned team results in disjointed messages and costly delays in getting your content published on time.
+When stakeholders aren’t all on the same page, it can be impossible to get messaging and content right.
+A misaligned team results in disjointed messages and costly delays for a publishing schedule.
 Misalignment is both a short- and long-term problem, as it reduces stakeholder engagement and financial support.

 Strategy #1: Bring together key stakeholders